Mohamedahmed2k/bootloader/README.md

-# STM32 Blue Pill Bootloader Project README
+# STM32 Blue Pill Bootloader Project

 ## Introduction
 This README provides comprehensive instructions for setting up a bootloader on the *STM32 Blue Pill* microcontroller.
 The guide covers the setup process, connections, and instructions for flashing the bootloader, enabling programming via the micro USB port.